bpetya44/next-api/README.md

 # 🖥️ About

 <div align="center">
-This is a REST API
+This is a simple REST API with TypeScript allowing user registration, authentication with cookies.

+If user is authenticated can get all users, delete own account and update own username.

 </div>

 <br/>